CMACH508/TransIAR/README.md

 ## Comparisons

 We consider relevant SOTA 2D or 3D models in the literature, including the work of Kim et al., M3T and DAResUNET, and reproduce them for comparisons.
 It should be noted that the existing 3D models are not for the IA rupture status prediction problem, and thus we modify them appropriately to adapt to the problem setting in this paper.
+We use 48+96 (without BFS) as the input for the compared 3D methods (M3T and DAResUNET) for a fair comparison.

 In addition to the Balanced and Imbalanced datasets, we also collected CTA images of 43 patients from other four hospitals and merge them as an external test set.